 The 10 Best Power Lathes

 This wiki has been updated 35 times since it was first published in April of 2015.
 Ready to expand your workshop's capabilities?
 Whether you are a novice looking to start your very first project, a hobbyist woodworker building intricate models, or a professional furniture maker overdue for an equipment upgrade, our selection of power lathes is sure to include an appropriate model for you, as we've included something for everyone, from the budget-minded to the demanding.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes